 All students in their fourth year and beyond are required to register for and attend a course on scientific ethics for senior students.
-The course is offered in Spring Quart Seminars
+The course is offered in Spring Quarter every other year.
+Seminars

 In addition to formal courses and seminars, there are many regularly scheduled research seminars that will help to keep students up to date on new developments in molecular genetics, cell biology, and related disciplines.